bmuschko/capa-crash-course/exercises/argo-cd/04-declarative-application/instructions.md

     - Cluster: https://kubernetes.default.svc
     - Namespace: `default`

-2. Apply the YAML manifest to create the application declaratively.
+2. Create the application declaratively in the `argocd` namespace using the the YAML manifest with the Argo CD CLI.
+3. Inspect the application in the Argo CD UI.
+Sync the application.
+4. Delete the application declaratively in the `argocd` namespace using the Argo CD CLI.